 Appeals Procedures for Social Conduct Violations.
-Appeals of Student Life Conduct Committee decisions or of Judicial Board decisions must be made in writing within five working days to the Associate Dean of Student Affairs or the Dean of Student Affairs.
+Appeals of judicial decisions must be made in writing within five working days to the appropriate designated judicial officer, including the Director of Housing and Residential Life, the Associate Dean of Student Affairs, or the Dean of Student Affairs.
 Appeals of decisions made by SCE directors must be made in writing to the Dean of SCE within one month after the student was notified of the decision.

 Appeals by Students with Disabilities.
 ULV has established a set of procedures that address policy implementation for students with disabilities.
-Should any student desire to initiate action related to a diagnosed disability or to initiate testing for a disability, he/she should contact the Director of Services for Students With Disabilities, the Dean's office of his/her school or college, or the Director of the ULV Center where he/she studies to get a copy of the University's policies and procedures.
+Should any student desire to initiate action related to a diagnosed disability or to initiate testing for a disability, he/she should contact the Director of Services for Students With Disabilities, the Dean's office of his/her school or college, or the Director of the ULV Center where he/she studies to get a copy of the University's policies and